pvcraven/2017_web_security/source/ddos/ddos.rst

 Botnets are available from many different sources and are auctioned and traded by hackers.
 There are even online marketplaces for trading huge numbers of malware-infected computers.
-They can be rented and used for DDoS or various other attacks for a low cost, although the impact on these users can vary.
+They can be rented and used for DDoS or various other attacks for a low cost, although the impact of these attacks can vary.

 Analysis of a Mirai Botnet
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 On September 20, 2016, the website of journalist Brian Krebs was subject to a
 very large DDoS attack.
 Like the attack on Dyn, the attacker used a Mirai
 botnet, mostly made up of hacked CCTV security cameras.
 An analysis by Ben
-Herzber, Dima Bekerman, and Igal Zeifman with their new Mirai scanner found that
+Herzber, Dima Bekerman, and Igal Zeifman with their Mirai scanner found that
 the attack was made up of 49,657 unique IP addresses and devices in 164
 different countries.